 International students must provide the Office of Admissions with official transcripts, mark (grade) sheets and confirmation of degrees or diplomas for all academic studies attempted at other colleges/universities, prior to enrollment.
-All students should provide official transcripts and/or mark sheets in the original language and an English translation describing all academic studies attempted and completed.
+All students should provide official transcripts and/or mark sheets in the original language and English translations describing all academic studies attempted and completed.
 This information must be received before the final evaluation can proceed.
 Transcripts should clearly indicate dates of attendance, subjects taken and marks (grades) earned.
 They should also reflect any degrees or diplomas awarded.

-Official transcripts are to be sent directly to UHCL by the registrar, principal or responsible head of each institution attended.
+Official transcripts are to be sent directly to University of Houston-Clear Lake by the registrar, principal or responsible head of each institution attended.
 When this is not possible, documents certified by an embassy or consular official as "true copies" may be accepted.
 Uncertified copies will not be accepted.

 The university makes a reasonable determination of courses completed outside of the United States.
-However, if requested by a specific school, international students may be required to submit an independent evaluation of their course work.
+However, if requested, students may be required to submit an independent evaluation of their course work.
 This evaluation must be performed by an approved accrediting agency to determine accurate course equivalencies.
 An evaluation of this type will occur at the student's expense.
-A list of acceptable agencies can be found on UHCL's International Admissions Web site.
+A list of acceptable agencies can be found on the Office of Admissions' Web site.